spreeti12345/election-analysis/README.md

 A Colorado employee gave me the following tasks to complete an election audit of the recent local congression election

 1.Calculate total number of votes cast
+2.Breakdown of number of votes and percentage by County 3.Determine largest turnout votes by county
-2.Get a complete list of candidate votes
+4.Get a complete list of candidate votes
-3.Calculate the total votes each candidate received
+5.Calculate the total votes each candidate received
-4.Calculate the percentage of votes each candidate won
+6.Calculate the percentage of votes each candidate won
-5.Determine the winner based on popular vote
+7.Determine the winner based on popular vote

 ## Resources
 -Data source= election_results.csv